bblfsh/tools/README.md

 `docker run --privileged -p 9432:9432 --name bblfsh bblfsh/server`

-Look at [server site](https://github.com/bblfsh/server/) for more information.
+Look at [bblfshd](https://github.com/bblfsh/bblfshd/) for more information.

-Once you have a server running, you can use the dummy tool, which should let you know if the connection with the server succeeded:
+Once you have a `bblfshd` running, you can use the dummy tool, which should let you know if the connection with the server succeeded:

 `bblfsh-tools dummy path/to/source/code`

-If the server is in a different location, use the `address` parameter:
+If the `bblfshd` instance is running at a different address, use the `address` parameter:

 `bblfsh-tools dummy --address location:port path/to/source/code`